 - By selecting the "Equalizers" or "Equalizer Curve" tab in the Inspector.
 The "Equalizers" section is similar to the "EQs" mode in the extended mixer, while the "Equalizer Curve" section shows a display in which you can "draw" an EQ curve.
-Setting EQ in the Inspector is only possible for track-based audio channels (not for Re-Wire channels). - By using the Channel Settings window.
-This offers both parameter dials and a clickable curve display and also lets you store and recall EQ presets. - ☐ Below we describe how to set up EQ in the Channel Settings window, but the parameters are the same in the mixer and Inspector (apart from the presets and reset function).
+Setting EQ in the Inspector is only possible for track-based audio channels (not for VST Instrument channels or ReWire channels). - By using the Channel Settings window.
+This offers both parameter dials and a clickable curve display and also lets you store and recall EQ presets. - Below we describe how to set up EQ in the Channel Settings window, but the parameters are the same in the mixer and Inspector (apart from the presets and reset function).